How to Cast to an External Display from Windows 11

 Step 5Choose How You Want to Display

-After connecting your Windows 11 display, you can choose how you want your screens to work together using the Project menu, which opens with a quick keyboard shortcut.
+After connecting your Windows 11 display, you can choose how you want your screens to work together using the Project menu.
+Press the Windows key + P to open this menu and select your preferred display mode.

 - PC screen only: This turns off the external display, showing everything only on your laptop.
 This is useful if you accidentally connected to the wrong screen.